smith-special-collections/berry-hill-AS-IS-integration/README.md

 # berry-hill-AS-IS-integration
-A metadata synchronization system between ArchivesSpace and Islandora for use in Smith College Special Collections
+A metadata synchronization system between ArchivesSpace and Islandora for use in Smith College Special Collections.